N-acker/Appointments/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This App is used to schedule appointments for veterinaries.
+This App is used to help veterinarians schedule appointments.

 ## Available Scripts